Robla School District

 Teacher's Signature: Date: .

-As principal, I, Vanessa Girard, represent Taylor Street School staff in affirming this contract.
+As principal, I, Michelle Crisp, represent Taylor Street School staff in affirming this contract.

 The Robla School District has developed a compact for our elementary schools to use as a formal acknowledgment of the partnership which we have with our families.
 This compact is presented upon registration, parent conferences and is in our student handbook as well.